Nicolas Poussin: Legacy

-Cézanne appreciated Poussin's version of classicism.
+Paul Cézanne appreciated Poussin's version of classicism.
 "Imagine how Poussin entirely redid nature, that is the classicism that I mean.
 What I don't accept is the classicism that limits you.
 I want that a visit to a master will help me find myself.
 Every time I leave a Poussin, I know better who I am."
 Cézanne was described in 1907 by Maurice Denis as "the Poussin of Impressionism".
 Georges Seurat was another Post-Impressionist artist who admired the formal qualities of Poussin's work.

 In the 20th century, some art critics suggested that the analytic Cubist experiments of Pablo Picasso and Georges Braque were also founded upon Poussin's example.
 In 1963 Picasso based a series of paintings on Poussin's The Rape of the Sabine Women.
+Following in Picasso's footsteps, Herman Braun-Vega produced a series of twenty paintings in 1974 on The Rape of the Sabine Women in the Louvre, which he placed in perspective with the tragic events of his time.
+One of the paintings in this series, Poussin au quartier de porc, is part of the collection of the Centre National des Arts Plastiques.
 André Derain, Jean Hélion, Balthus, and Jean Hugo were other modern artists who acknowledged the influence of Poussin.
 Markus Lüpertz made a series of paintings in 1989–90 based on Poussin's works.

 The finest collection of Poussin's paintings today is at the Louvre in Paris.
 Other significant collections are in the National Gallery in London; the National Gallery of Scotland; the Dulwich Picture Gallery; the Musée Condé, Chantilly; the Hermitage Museum, Saint Petersburg; and the Museo del Prado, Madrid.